ibm-cloud-docs/power-iaas/monitoring-pvs.md

 To cconfigure a {{site.data.keyword.powerSys_notm}} instance to forward metrics, you must install a monitoring agent.
 The agent uses an access key (token) to authenticate with the {{site.data.keyword.mon_full_notm}} instance.
 The monitoring agent acts as a data collector.
 It automatically collects metrics.

 By default, this agent collects core infrastructure and network time series that you can use to monitor the host.
-For a list of collected metrics, see [Metrics Available for non-orchestrated environments](https://docs.sysdig.com/en/docs/installation/sysdig-agent/agent-configuration/configure-agent-modes/metrics-available-in-monitor-light/).
+For a list of collected metrics, see [{{site.data.keyword.powerSys_notm}} metrics dictionary](/docs/power-iaas?topic=power-iaas-monitor-sysdig#sysdig-metrics-dictionary).

 The {{site.data.keyword.mon_short}} agent automatically collects the following types of system metrics per host: